Your Best 2-Day Oxford Itinerary from London

 Lunch at Victors

-Victors is a fun, photogenic spot for lunch located at the Westgate, a brand new shopping mall that is also home to a new, upscale movie theatre.
+Victors is a fun, photogenic spot for lunch located at the Westgate, a new shopping mall also home to a new, upscale movie theatre.

-Begin your experience with Victors Bites such as Fried Halloumi, Houmous, and Green Olives.
-They offer a variety of sushi rolls, sashimi, tempura that are perfect for sharing.
+Begin your experience with Victors Bites, such as Fried Halloumi, Houmous, and Green Olives.
+They offer a variety of sushi rolls, sashimi, and tempura that are perfect for sharing.

 Small Plates to share are the Crab & Yuzu Tacos, Seared Scallops, Popcorn Chicken, Sea Bass, and Scallop Ceviche.

 Desserts are dazzling on the plates at Victors.
 Sweeten your Oxford itinerary by tasting their wide variety of desserts.
-Favorites are Pistachio Cheesecake, Raspberry Baked Alaska, and Caramel Banana Cake with flowers.
+Many’s favorites are Pistachio Cheesecake, Raspberry Baked Alaska, and Caramel Banana Cake with flowers.

-Victors also offers afternoon tea, a Sunday roast, a pizzette menu, and brunch menu.
+Victors also offer afternoon tea, a Sunday roast, a pizzette menu, and a brunch menu.

-Originally a coaching inn, The Bear Hotel in Woodstock is set on the scenic edge of the Cotswolds, and around the bend from Blenheim Palace, the birthplace of Sir Winston Churchill.
-The hotel is family-friendly, and the staff is some of the most gracious and hospitable individuals around.
+Originally a coaching inn, The Bear Hotel in Woodstock is set on the scenic edge of the Cotswolds and around the bend from Blenheim Palace, the birthplace of Sir Winston Churchill.
+The hotel is family-friendly, and the staff is among the most gracious and hospitable individuals.

 The hotel is one of the UK’s distinguished Macdonald Hotels & Resorts.
 The hotel is also famously known for hosting Elizabeth Taylor and Richard Burton.

-As you settle in, have a cup of tea and reread and review your Oxford itinerary for your evening and second day ahead.
+As you settle in, have a cup of tea, reread, and review your Oxford itinerary for your evening and second day ahead.

 Throughout your stay, there is fresh fruit available in the lobby.
 Make sure to grab some before you head about your day.